szabgab/slides/python/testing-demo.md

 We can run doctest in the following way: `python -m doctest mymath.py`.
 If all the tests pass, then this execution will print nothing.
 This lack of positive feedback is a bit strange so you might want to check the so-called "exit code" of the execution.
 On Unix systems such as Linux and OSX, you'd inspect the `$?` environment variable while on MS Windows you need to inspect the `%ERRORLEVEL%` variable.
 On all of these systems you can use the `echo` command to inspect the variables.
-In either case 0 indicates succcess.
+In either case 0 indicates success.
 {/aside}

 ![](examples/testing-demo/doctest_first/mymath.py)